AAFC-Lethbridge-Bioinformatics-Support/entrezpy-fork/README.rst

 ---------------------

 ``entrezpy`` is licensed under the `GNU Lesser General Public License v3 (LGPLv3)`_ or later.
-Please see `ncbi-disclaimer`_  concerning the copyright of the material available through E-Utilities.
+Please see `Disclaimer and Copyright Issues`_ concerning the copyright of the material available through E-Utilities.

 .. _ncbi-disclaimer:

-Disclaimer and Copyright Issues
+.. _Disclaimer and Copyright Issues:
 -------------------------------

 https://www.ncbi.nlm.nih.gov/home/about/policies/